 Finding the registered office address of a company

-Companies House Service is the first place you should look to check a company’s registered address.
+Companies House Service is the first place you should look to find or verify a company’s registered office address.
 Government bodies such as Companies House and HMRC use the information listed here to send statutory letters to the company at its registered office.

 To find the registered address you are looking for, enter the company name on the ‘Search the register’ page of Companies House Service.
 The registered office address of that company will appear under the company’s name.